kgashok/project-ideas/ias/pointerGlossary.md

 #### Quiz 11 - Write a size function for int array

-It is possible to write a function `arraylen(int arr[])` which will return the length of the integer array.
+It is possible to write a function `arraylen(int arr[])` (similar to `strlen`) which will return the length of the integer array.
+This statement is

+1. True
+2. False
+3. Indeterminable
+4. Not necessary - `strlen` will itself do th